wizardsardine/liana/README.md

 ### Installing the software

-The recommended installation method for regular users is to download a binary release.
+The recommended installation method for regular users is to download an executable software release.
 If you prefer to build the project from source, see [`doc/BUILD.md`](doc/BUILD.md).

 TODO: instructions for downloading a release and verifying the signatures.